Chibukach/mir-fma/project.md

 ## 2017-02-14

-Discussed
+#### Discussed

+Admin
 * Find a place in lab, ask Rosie for accreditation
 * Links: GitHub, paper
 * Fix day and time to meet
+* git repository on gitlab
+* no machine with GPU, we'll make an account on the CDK

+Practice
 * Chibu knows about scikit-learn, git, Jupyter, and ML from ADA
 * Will have to learn Keras and Deep Learning
-* git repository on gitlab
-* no machine with GPU, we'll make an account on the CDK

 For next week